February 20 – May 16, 2021 • North Galleries

-In May of 2020, the Museum is honored to host the exhibition Where You Come From is Gone, by photographers Jared Ragland and Cary Norton.
+In 2021, the Museum is honored to host the exhibition Where You Come From is Gone, by photographers Jared Ragland and Cary Norton.
 This exhibition explores the importance of place, the passage of time, and the political dimensions of remembrance through the historical wet-plate collodion photographic process.
 The series was first created on the eve of Alabama’s bicentennial as Ragland and Norton’s large scale images seek to make known a history that has largely been eliminated and make visible the erasure that occurred in the American South between Hernando DeSoto’s first exploitation of native peoples in the 16th century and Andrew Jackson’s Indian Removal Act 300 years later.

 Using a 100-year-old field camera and a custom portable darkroom tailored to Ragland’s 4×4 truck, the artists journeyed more than 1,500 miles across 20 Alabama counties to locate, visit, and photograph indigenous sites.
 Yet the melancholy landscapes hold no obvious vestiges of the Native American cultures that once inhabited the sites; what one would hope to document, hope to preserve, hope to remember, is already gone.
 Instead, the photographers deliberately document absence and seek to render the often invisible layers of culture and civilization, creation and erasure, and the man-made and natural character of the landscape.
 The result is a body of landscape photographs in which the subject matter seems to exist outside of time, despite the fact that the project is explicitly about the passage of time, the slippage of memory, and the burying of history.
 While the relative emptiness of the landscapes elicits a sense of loss or absence, the beauty of the photographs conveys a continued sacrality of the space and puts viewers in touch with history and memory, helping us not only to imagine what may have been but also how best to honor what is, and what has been lost.